WhiteFang5/VMods/README.md

 ## Resource Stash Withdrawal
 A server & client side mod that allows players to withdraw items for a recipe directly from their stash.
+This mod also adds the stash count of items to the tooltips (given that you're in/near your base)

 When a player is at a crafting or other workstation, he/she can click on the recipe or an individual component of a recipe with their middle-mouse button to withdraw the missing item(s) directly from their stash.
 (The withdraw the full amount, CTRL+Middle Mouse Button can be used)